dylanlan/dylanlan.github.io/name-lottery.md

 If you're interested in a name, just tell me:

-- Which (1) Aisling name you want
+1. Which (1) Aisling name you want
-- How I should contact you (eg: Discord ID, email address, or in-game DA character to mail)
+2. How I should contact you (eg: Discord ID, email address, or in-game DA character to mail)

-You can contact me by direct message on Discord, to ID `dylanlan2`, or by sending an in-game mail to `Dylanlan` (or `NaLyd`)
+You can contact me by direct message to Discord ID `dylanlan2`, or by sending an in-game mail to `Dylanlan` or `NaLyd`.

+Note that the Aisling gender is (M) for male, and (F) for female.

 #### Winners